PureStorage-OpenConnect/py-pure-client/docs/index.rst

    installation
    quick_start
    fa_reference
+   fb_reference
    pure1_reference
    changelog

 Overview
 --------

-This Python package provides clients that use the Pure1 and FlashArray REST APIs.
+This Python package provides clients that use the Pure1, FlashArray, and FlashBlade REST APIs.

 :doc:`installation`
   Steps for installing the Python package.